Guiimartinho/vhdl-risc-processor/README.md

 #VRISC (VHDL-RISC) Architecture#

 ##Copyright and License##
-All code contained in this repository is (c) copyright 2016 Jay Valentine, and is released under the MIT License.
+All code and designs contained in this repository are (c) copyright 2016 Jay Valentine, and are released under the MIT License.
 See LICENSE file for more details.

 ##Overview##